SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 One thing remains: somehow, SUnit has to be told which resources are associated with which test suite.
 A resource is associated with a particular subclass of
 `TestCase` by overriding the _class_ method `resources`.

-By default, the resources of a `TestSuite` are the union of the resources of the `TestCase`s that it contains.
+By default, the resources of a `TestSuite` are the union of the resources of the `TestCase`'s that it contains.

 Here is an example.
 We define a subclass of `TestResource` called `MyTestResource`.
 Then we associate it with `MyTestCase` by overriding the class method `MyTestCase class >> resources` to return an array of the test resource classes that `MyTestCase` will use.